Jefferson Township High School (New Jersey): Controversy

 In 2012, a former teacher received $500,000 in an age discrimination suit filed against the school district, after claiming that she had been subjected to a pattern of harassment when she decided not to retire, despite having had received consistent positive evaluations from supervisors in previous years.

 Administration

 The school's principal is Michael Lonie.
-His core administration team includes the assistant principal.
+His core administration team includes two assistant principals.